Urinary Tract Infection in Males Treatment & Management

 Acute bacterial prostatitis

 The intensely inflamed prostate allows antimicrobials to easily pass from the plasma.
-Hospitalized patients with acute bacterial prostatitis could receive various antimicrobials; parenteral ampicillin and gentamicin are often used.
+Hospitalized patients with acute bacterial prostatitis can receive various antimicrobials; parenteral ampicillin and gentamicin often are used.
 In most cases, the fever resolves in 2 days.

 Once improved, appropriate oral agents include TMP-SMZ or a fluoroquinolone (preferred).
 Therapy should be continued for a minimum of 4 weeks to prevent chronic bacterial prostatitis from developing.
 Analgesics and stool softeners may be helpful.